Iterative Refinement for Real-Time Multi-Robot Path Planning: Discussion and Conclusion

 This paper presented the iterative refinement of path finding for multiple robots.
 The proposal uses two MAPF solvers as sub-procedures: a sub-optimal solver to obtain an initial solution and an optimal solver to refine the solution.
 Although the framework does not guarantee to find the optimal solution, the empirical results demonstrate its usefulness, i.e., the framework finds a solution with acceptable costs in a small computation time with high scalability.
 Furthermore, it is anytime planning; a desired property for real-time systems with severe deadlines.

-According to the experimental results, the cost is reduced to near-optimal regardless of initial solutions; however, it is better to start with efficient enough solutions if available, because we can get better solutions at an early stage.
-Therefore, a practical anytime MAPF scheme will be the following.
+According to the experiments, the cost is reduced to near-optimal regardless of initial solutions; however, it is better to start with efficient enough solutions if available, because we can get better solutions at an early stage.
+Thus, a practical anytime MAPF scheme will be the following.
 First, in parallel, start several initial solvers with different portfolios between runtime and solution quality (e.g., \pibtc and RPP).
 Then, apply refinement to the first solution you get.
 If another initial solver gets a better solution compared to the refined solution at that time, replace the current one with the new one.
-In other words, this scheme complements a time lag of an efficient initial solver by a fast inefficient initial solver.
+This scheme complements a time lag of an efficient initial solver by a fast inefficient initial solver.

 As future directions, we describe the following two: 1) In the experiments, the rule \textit{composition}, combining several rules with different features, was successful.
 The rule \textit{composition} itself is reasonable, however, since its components were chosen empirically, an automatic selection of such rules depending on situations might be promising.
 2) In challenging scenarios (Sec.~\ref{subsec:challenging}), the refinement happens gradually; not so fast.
 Developing appropriate rules to achieve fast refinement for such scenarios is remaining.